 Young children, who are the most affected by lead poisoning, tend to put their hands, toys or other objects tainted with lead, into their mouths.
 Young children can suffer a range of neurological issues if exposed to lead including irreversible brain damage.
 If you believe your child has been exposed to a product containing lead, contact your doctor.
 Most children who are exposed to lead don’t have symptoms.
 The only way to determine lead exposure is with a blood lead test.
 As levels of lead in the blood increase, adverse effects from lead may also increase.

-If you or someone you love has suffered lead poisoning as the result of a defective product, you may be able to seek compensation for your losses by filing a product defect lawsuit against the manufacturer, retailer, distributor or other parties.
-An experienced product defect lawyer can help you better understand your legal rights and options.
+Suppose you or someone you love has suffered lead poisoning due to a defective product.
+In that case, you may be able to seek compensation for your losses by filing a product defect lawsuit against the manufacturer, retailer, distributor or other parties.
+An experienced product defect lawyer can help you understand your legal rights and options better.